Weekly overview of Azerbaijani currency market

 1.7

-According to the results of this week, the official exchange rate of the manat against the euro decreased by 0.0044 manat.
-The weighted average exchange rate decreased by 0.0100 manat and amounted to 1.8219 manat per euro.
+According to the results of this week, the official exchange rate of the manat against the euro decreased by 0.0139 manat.
+The weighted average exchange rate increased by 0.0005 manat and amounted to 1.8224 manat per euro.

 |